clairdl/go-linear-regression/README.md

 - Extreme outliers can throw off the model

-*'twas here i realised that i was only writing notes to escape having to debug*
+*'twas here i realised i was only writing notes to escape debugging :)*